 It is gas efficient since it returns a bool.

 tokenId uint256 ID of the token to be transferred

 bool whether the msg.sender is approved for the given token ID, is an operator of the owner or is the owner of the token

 We have an internal transferFrom and an external transferFrom

 Calls the internal _transferFrom with the correct params

-Every NFT is identified by a unique uint256 ID inside the ERC-721 smart contract.
-This identifying number SHALL NOT change for the life of the contract.
-The pair (contract address, uint256 tokenId) will then be a globally unique and fully-qualified identifier for a specific asset on an Ethereum chain.
+A unique uint256 ID identifies every NFT inside the ERC-721 smart contract, and this identifying number SHALL NOT change for the life of the contract.
+The pair (contract address, uint256 tokenId) will be a globally unique and fully-qualified identifier for a specific asset on an Ethereum chain.

 The End and Thank You

-These are all the functions that we decided to implement on the core of a NFT contract.
+These are all the functions that we decided to implement on the core of an NFT contract.
 If you would like some help with it.
 Please join us in discord and say hello!
-Or if you would like to add some more functionality let’s discuss it!
+Or, if you want to add more functionality, let’s discuss it!
 I plan on adding more optional functions to the project.